This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Asia is a continent which offers mystery and intrigue around every corner.
 It’s hardly shocking that in a region which boasts 4.3 billion people – amounting to 60% of the world’s population – there’s a diverse range of activities to get involved with.
 Some are more well known than others.

 Today, let’s take a stroll through five of the best kept secret destinations you’ll find in Asia.
 Who knows, perhaps you may want to give one of these a try for yourself in the future?

-Koh Kood’s population tallies just 2,000 people, so it’s not hard to see how it earns a spot on this list.
+Koh Kood, Thailand has a population of just 2,000 people, so it’s not hard to see how it earns a spot on this list.
 Buddhist monasteries are located throughout the area, and locals will likely be surprised by your presence.
 On an island which is relatively remote and clad in jungle vines, that’s hardly a shock.

-Traveling to Koh Kood is certainly not easy, but there are a series of express ferry services which have been set up in recent years to make transport on and off the island far simpler.
+Traveling to Koh Kood, Thailand is certainly not easy, but there are a series of express ferry services which have been set up in recent years to make transport on and off the island far simpler.

 Jomblang Cave is more of a sinkhole than anything else.
-With a 25-metre diameter and a 50-metre drop, visitors have to be lowered down via a rope and pulley system.
+With a 25-meter diameter and a 50-meter drop, visitors have to be lowered down via a rope and pulley system.
 Once at the bottom, they’re greeted with a forest-like clearing, which has developed over hundreds of years.